MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: I feel in a real way, I’ve got everybody’s attention and it’s focused and they’re all hoping to have a good time.

-GG: And there’s all the will in the world in the room to have that happen.
+GG: <span class="important">And there’s all the will in the world in the room to have that happen.</span>

 MK: Yeah, so the last thing I want to do is be up there visibly upset or struggling over something because that deflates all the magic of a performance right away.